 While the Jazz Hybrid and City Hybrid are noticeably more powerful than the regular petrol-powered variants thanks to additional torque from the electric motor, the difference is less so in the HR-V.

-In simple terms, the combined output of petrol and electric power in the puts out 137 hp and 170 Nm, on par with a regular 1.8-litre engine.
+In simple terms, the combined output of petrol and electric power is 152 hp and 190 Nm, far more than a regular 1.8-litre variant's 142 hp and 172 Nm.

 In a small car like the Jazz and City, that makes a lot of difference.
 In the bigger and heavier HR-V, which already had a 1.8-litre to begin with, the difference is less so, on paper at least.